ObjectDB Database Search

 jakarta.persistence.TypedQuery Jakarta Persistence (JPA) Interface jakarta.persistence.TypedQuery Type Parameters: - query result type Super Interfaces: Query Interface used to control the execution of typed queries .
 See Also: Query Parameter Since: Jakarta Persistence (JPA) 2.0 Chapter 4 - JPA Queries (JPQL / Criteria | |

-Database Management Settings (which modify the database) have to be recorded.
-For debugging of query failure ... to accelerate the execution of relevant queries .
-The element The element specifies settings of the two cache mechanisms that ObjectDB manages for queries : The results attribute specifies the size | |
+Database Management Settings, which modify the database.
+For debugging query failures, you might need to record "all" operations to reproduce ... can use the new indexes to accelerate relevant queries .
+The element The element specifies settings for the two query cache mechanisms that ObjectDB manages: The results attribute specifies the size | |

-Paths and Types in JPQL and Criteria API, string, date).
-Simple type values are more useful in queries .
-They have special operators ... ).
-Navigation through a NULL value The following query retrieves country names with their capital city names ... the equivalent JOIN query .
-Entity Type Expressions The TYPE operator (which is new in JPA 2) returns the type | |
+Paths and Types in JPQL and Criteria API numbers, booleans, strings, and dates.
+Values of simple types are more useful in queries ... private, which is usually the case.
+Navigation through a NULL value The following query retrieves country ... variables) is skipped.
+To better understand how this works, consider the equivalent JOIN query | |

-JPA Entity Fields after retrieval by a special automatic query .
-Note : Navigation through inverse fields is much less efficient than navigation through ordinary persistent fields, since it requires running queries .
-Inverse ... the following query (where :d represents the Department entity): SELECT e FROM Employee e WHERE e | |
+JPA Entity Fields an automatic query when the entity is retrieved.
+Note : Navigation through inverse fields is much less efficient than navigation through ordinary persistent fields because it requires running queries ... the following query , where :d represents the Department entity: SELECT e FROM Employee e WHERE e.department | |

-Index Definition Querying without indexes requires iteration over entity objects in the database one by ... indexes the iteration can be avoided and complex queries over millions of objects can be executed quickly ... firstName; String lastName; Address address; : } Indexes in Queries ObjectDB manages a BTree | |
+Index Definition Querying without indexes requires sequential iteration over entities in the database.
+If many ... this full iteration, allowing complex queries over millions of objects to execute quickly ... lastName; Address address; : } Indexes in queries ObjectDB manages a B-tree for every index.
+A B-tree | |

 jakarta.persistence.EntityManager their primary key, and execute queries which range over entity types.
 An entity may be disassociated from ... must also be flushed before execution of any query whose result set would be affected by unflushed modifications ... accepts LockOption s.
 See Also: Query TypedQuery CriteriaQuery PersistenceContext | |

-Logical Operators in JPQL and Criteria API Logical operators in JPQL and in JPA criteria queries enable composition of complex JPQL boolean ... , the JDO Query Language).
-ObjectDB supports both forms.
-Binary AND (&&) Operator The following query retrieves countries whose population and area (both) exceed specified limits: SELECT c FROM | |
+Logical Operators in JPQL and Criteria API Logical operators in JPQL and JPA criteria queries combine simple Boolean expressions to form ... , while Java uses its own notation, which is also used by the JDO Query Language (JDOQL).
+ObjectDB supports both notations.
+Binary AND (&&) operator The following query retrieves countries whose population | |

 jakarta.persistence.criteria.CriteriaQuery , CommonAbstractCriteria The CriteriaQuery interface defines functionality that is specific to top-level queries .
 Since: Jakarta Persistence (JPA) 2.0 The JPA Criteria API Queries article explains how to use ... query results are eliminated.
 A true value will cause duplicates to be eliminated.
 A false value | |